 • How do families you work with already support their children’s learning and development?

-• How could you collaboratively plan and problem solve with families to further enhance children’s learning and development?
+• How could you collaboratively plan and problem-solve with families to further enhance children’s learning and development?

 Considerations and strategies